ugene1213/jEasy/README.md

 ## Features

-The most essential aspect of this  this library is the `$l` function, which provides different utility depending on the type of the argument that is passed in.
+The most essential aspect of this library is the `$l` function, which provides different utility depending on the type of the argument that is passed in.
 These arguments include:

 1. CSS selector - This returns a JEasyQuery object that contains an array of all the HTML elements that match the provided selector: